-NJIT Biologist Among Semifinalists in $10M XPRIZE Rainforest Competition
+NJIT Biologist Joins Semifinalists in $10M XPRIZE Rainforest Competition

 A U.S.-based team of scientists joined by NJIT biologist Eric Fortune is inching closer to the $10 million XPRIZE Rainforest Competition’s grand prize for improving our understanding of rainforest ecosystems, having recently been named semifinalists.